Stealth technology: Aircraft

 Another important factor is internal construction.
 Some stealth aircraft have skin that is radar transparent or absorbing, behind which are structures termed reentrant triangles.
 Radar waves penetrating the skin get trapped in these structures, reflecting off the internal faces and losing energy.
-This method was first used on the Blackbird series: A-12, YF-12A, Lockheed SR-71 Blackbird.
+This method was first used on the Lockheed Blackbird series: A-12, YF-12A, and SR-71.

 The most efficient way to reflect radar waves back to the emitting radar is with orthogonal metal plates, forming a corner reflector consisting of either a dihedral (two plates) or a trihedral (three orthogonal plates).
 This configuration occurs in the tail of a conventional aircraft, where the vertical and horizontal components of the tail are set at right angles.
 Stealth aircraft such as the F-117 use a different arrangement, tilting the tail surfaces to reduce corner reflections formed between them.
 A more radical method is to omit the tail, as in the B-2 Spirit.
 The B-2's clean, low-drag flying wing configuration gives it exceptional range and reduces its radar profile.
 The flying wing design most closely resembles a so-called infinite flat plate (as vertical control surfaces dramatically increase RCS), the perfect stealth shape, as it would have no angles to reflect back radar waves.

 In addition to altering the tail, stealth design must bury the engines within the wing or fuselage, or in some cases where stealth is applied to an extant aircraft, install baffles in the air intakes, so that the compressor blades are not visible to radar.
 A stealthy shape must be devoid of complex bumps or protrusions of any kind, meaning that weapons, fuel tanks, and other stores must not be carried externally.
 Any stealthy vehicle becomes un-stealthy when a door or hatch opens.